 - What’s your knowledge of the office manager role?

 - What attributes do you take to this chance?

-- What would you think of the weaknesses of yours as an office manager?
+- What would you think of your weaknesses as an office manager?

-- Describe the weaknesses of yours and talk about the actions you’re spending to enhance it.
+- Describe your weaknesses and talk about the actions you’re spending to enhance them.

-- Describe the style of yours of management and just how you create the proper team environment.
+- Describe your style of management and just how you create the proper team environment.

 - Give me an instance of a difficult problem you just recently had to resolve.

 - Tell me about a temporary plan you developed for the division of yours.

 - What computer programs are you most knowledgeable about?